 Authorities can set policies giving 'additional preference' to people in the reasonable preference groups who have urgent housing needs.
-Allocations guidance says this can include people needing to escape serious anti-social behaviour or domestic violence.
-Note in some areas, the demand for social housing is so high that you may not be re-housed quickly, or at all, unless your case is particularly serious.
+Government guidance says this can include people needing to escape serious anti-social behaviour or domestic violence.

+Note, in many areas, the demand for social housing is so high that you may not be re-housed quickly, or at all, unless your case is particularly serious.

-Local authorities in England can set policies excluding groups of people from their registers, but they must still ensure that reasonable preference is given to the groups mentioned above.
-They are encouraged to have a policy on dealing with exceptional cases.
+Local authorities in England can set policies disqualifying individuals (for example people not living locally) from their registers, but they must ensure reasonable preference is still given to the groups mentioned above.
+They should have a policy on dealing with exceptional cases.

 Seek advice if your application is refused but you think you should be given reasonable preference, or if the authority will not consider making an exception for you.
 For more information, see factsheet 8, Council and housing association housing.